sebastiansauer/sebastiansaueracademic/content/authors/admin/_index.md

   ---
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include applying statistics and machine learning to psychological phenomena such as mindfulness and learning behavior.
 education:
   courses:
   - course: habilitation in Psychology (item response theory modeling)